Seven365/PureBasic-CodeArchiv-Rebirth/README.md

 * Use the "CodesChecker" from the "repo-dev" branch to check the current state of the "next" branch with the latest PureBasic version and under all operating systems (Windows, Linux, MacOS) for errors
-  * If no errors are reported, the "next" branch can be merged into the "master" branch
+  * If no errors are reported, the "next" branch can be merged into the "master" branch.
+    Please use the parameter "--ff-only" (fast-forward only) when you merge.
+    ```bash
+    git checkout master
+    git merge --ff-only next
+    git push origin master
+    ```
   * If there are still errors, they are still to be fixed in the "next" branch